-Tax season has officially begun and many consumers are waiting for their refund checks to for a down payment on a new car.
+Tax season has officially begun, and many consumers are waiting for their refund checks for a down payment on a new car.
 But what happens when that car is a dud?
-Florida Statute 681, also known as the “Lemon Law” protects consumers who have purchased a new or demonstrator vehicle.
-But the law is not all inclusive and it is important to know what responsibilities you and the dealership has to make it work.
+Florida Statute 681, also known as the “Lemon Law,” protects consumers who have purchased a new or demonstrator vehicle.
+But the law is not all-inclusive, and it is essential to know what responsibilities you and the dealership have to make it work.

 - Must be a NEW vehicle that purchased in the state of Florida

-- Recreational Vehicles that are capable of driving under their own power
+- Recreational Vehicles that are capable of driving under their power

 - Must have been purchased in the last 24 months